VERTEBRA ANATOMY

 • Large central opening within each vertebra

-• Accommodates and protects the spinal cord
+• Accommodates and protects your spinal cord

 • Forms part of the vertebral canal